 - When cool, cut in 2 layers of genoise sponge using a cake leveler or a large serrated knife (if possible, cut a layer of genoise sponge in order to have one layer of 6 inches / 16 cm in diameter and one of 8 inches/20 cm diameter).

-- Heat the milk with the vanilla bean (or vanilla bean paste), split in half and scraped out, until it boils, then let it infuse for 10 minutes.
+- Heat the milk with your vanilla extract (you can use a vanilla pod or vanilla bean paste) until it boils, then let it infuse for 10 minutes.

 - In the meantime, whisk the egg yolks with the sugar and the cornstarch until the mixture is smooth and white.